apache/ozone/hadoop-hdds/docs/content/feature/_index.md

 ---
-title: GDPR
+title: Features
-name: GDPR
+name: Features
-identifier: gdpr
 menu: main
-weight: 5
+weight: 4
 ---
 <!---
     Licensed to the Apache Software Foundation (ASF) under one or more